bartoszlenar/Validot/docs/DOCUMENTATION.md

         - `Type` - what type was at the beginning of the loop
         - `Path` - path where the loop starts
         - `NestedPath` - path where the loop ends (so where the object (of type described in `Type`) has same reference as the object under path visible in `Path`).
-        - `ScopeId` - the id of the scope where the loop happends.
-This is information from Validot's internals, not useful in the outside world, however please include it when raising an issue, as it will help the dev team.
+        - `ScopeId` - the id of the scope where the loop happens.
+This is the information from Validot's internals, not useful in the outside world, however please include it when raising an issue, as it will help the dev team.

 ``` csharp